-Describe: (a) the MCOs and/or health plans that furnish services under the provisions of \$1915(a)(1); (b) the geographic areas served by these plans; (c) the waiver and other services furnished by these plans; and, (d) how payments are made to the health plans.
+Describe: (a) the MCOs and/or health plans that furnish services under the provisions of §1915(a)(1); (b) the geographic areas served by these plans; (c) the waiver and other services furnished by these plans; and, (d) how payments are made to the health plans.

 This waiver is a part of a concurrent §1915(b)/§1915(c) waiver.
 Participants are required to obtain waiver and other services through a MCO and/or prepaid inpatient health plan (PIHP) or a prepaid ambulatory health plan (PAHP).
 The §1915(b) waiver specifies the types of health plans that are used and how payments to these plans are made.
 This waiver is a part of a concurrent ?1115/?1915(c) waiver.
 Participants are required to obtain waiver and other services through a MCO and/or prepaid inpatient health plan (PIHP) or a prepaid ambulatory health plan (PAHP).
 The ?1115 waiver specifies the types of health plans that are used and how payments to these plans are made.
 If the state uses more than one of the above contract authorities for the delivery of waiver services, please select this option.
 In the textbox below, indicate the contract authorities.
 In addition, if the state contracts with MCOs, PIHPs, or PAHPs under the provisions of §1915(a)(1) of the Act to furnish waiver services: Participants may voluntarily elect to receive waiver and other services through such MCOs or prepaid health plans.
 Contracts with these health plans are on file at the state Medicaid agency.
 Describe: (a) the MCOs and/or health plans that furnish services under the provisions of §1915(a)(1); (b) the geographic areas served by these plans; (c) the waiver and other services furnished by these plans; and, (d) how payments are made to the health plans.

-I-4: Non-Federal Matching Funds (1 of 3)

-a.
-State Level Source(s) of the Non-Federal Share of Computable Waiver Costs.
-Specify the state source or sources of the non-federal share of computable waiver costs.
-Select at least one:

-Appropriation of State Tax Revenues to the State Medicaid agency

-Appropriation of State Tax Revenues to a State Agency other than the Medicaid Agency.

-If the source of the non-federal share is appropriations to another state agency (or agencies), specify: (a) the state entity or agency receiving appropriated funds and (b) the mechanism that is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if the funds are directly expended by state agencies as CPEs, as indicated in Item I-2c:

-Other State Level Source(s) of Funds.

-Specify: (a) the source and nature of funds; (b) the entity or agency that receives the funds; and, (c) the mechanism that is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if funds are directly expended by state agencies as CPEs, as indicated in Item I-2-c:
+Appendix I: Financial Accountability I-4 4: Non-Federal Matching Funds (1 of 3) rel Source(s) of the Non-Federal Share of Computable Waiver Costs.
+Specify the state source or sources of the ral share of computable waiver costs.
+Select at least one: App ropriation of State Tax Revenues to the State Medicaid agency App ropriation of State Tax Revenues to a State Agency other than the Medicaid Agency. entit Med e source of the non-federal share is appropriations to another state agency (or agencies), specify: (a) the state ty or agency receiving appropriated funds and (b) the mechanism that is used to transfer the funds to the licaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching angement, and/or, indicate if the funds are directly expended by state agencies as CPEs, as indicated in Item I-2- Othe er State Level Source(s) of Funds. that (IGT cify: (a) the source and nature of funds; (b) the entity or agency that receives the funds; and, (c) the mechanism is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (f), including any matching arrangement, and/or, indicate if funds are directly expended by state agencies as (Es, as indicated in Item I-2-c:

+Application for 1915(c) HCBS Waiver: CO.0450.R03.01 - Jan 01, 2021 (as of Jan 01, 2021)

+Page 205 of 220